How To Fight A Traffic Ticket (2025)

 Any type of ticket can raise your average car insurance cost per month.
 However, because speed is a factor in so many accidents, speeding tickets often raise your insurance rates more than other tickets.
 In fact, recent research shows that speeding tickets can increase your cost of insurance by as much as 24%.

 If the officer used radar to clock your speed, you may have a difficult time arguing the ticket.
 However, if you were speeding to avoid danger or avoid even greater harm, that might be a viable defense.
 For instance, if you were speeding because you were rushing an injured friend to the hospital, the ticket might be dismissed.
+In other cases, attending traffic school may be a more realistic way to avoid points on your license or keep the violation off your record, depending on your state's laws.

 How to Beat a Failure to Maintain Lane Ticket